Acsigen/sysadmin-playground/Containers/Traefik.md

 # Load dynamic configuration from one or more .yml or .toml files in a directory.
 TRAEFIK_PROVIDERS_FILE_DIRECTORY=/configuration

-# Load dynamic configuration from a file.
+# Load dynamic configuration from a specific file.
 # TRAEFIK_PROVIDERS_FILE_FILENAME=

 # Watch provider.
 (Default: true)